yugabyte/ybu/TFE/ybu-31.md

 > **Important:** Make a careful note which region contains the VPC and EC2 instance.

-In this guide, we will focus on deployment with AWS.
+In this lab, we will focus on deployment with AWS.

 ## Checklist of necessary steps to install Yugabyte Platform

-1. Complete AWS prerequisites (IAM role, access keys, Routing Table Entry, Security Group, VPC + subnets, Internet Gateway)
+1. Complete AWS prerequisites (IAM role, access keys, Routing Table entry, Security Group, VPC + subnets, Internet Gateway)

-2. Obtain AWS IAM role access ID and secret
+2. Obtain AWS IAM role access ID and secret keys

 3. Obtain Yugaware license file (.rli) from Yugabyte Representative

 4. Create AWS EC2 instance to run Yugaware platform

-5. Install Yugaware platform on EC2 server
+5. Deploy the Yugaware platform onto the AWS provider

-6. Create AWS provider in Yugaware platform

-7. Create a YugabyteDB Universe via Yugaware platform
+6. Create a YugabyteDB Universe via Yugaware platform configure for a three node cluster in three availability zones

 <!-- ## User Stories